jonnonz1/nz-statute-book/acts/public/2011/financial-markets-authority-act-2011.md

     (b) includes any of the following:
       (i) a person who participates in a regulated offer as an issuer or offeror:
       (ii) a person who participates in an offer of financial products as an issuer or offeror and who is required to give a disclosure document under clause 26 of Schedule 1 of the Financial Markets Conduct Act 2013:
-      (iii) a person who acts, in respect of regulated products, as a supervisor, a manager, an investment manager, an administration manager, a custodian, or a qualified auditor (within the meaning of those terms in section 6(1) of the Financial Markets Conduct Act 2013):
+      (iii) a person who acts, in respect of regulated products, as a supervisor, a manager, an investment manager, an administration manager, a custodian, or a qualified FMC auditor (within the meaning of those terms in section 6(1) of the Financial Markets Conduct Act 2013):
       (iiia) a listed issuer (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013):
       (iiib) an operator of an FMI within the meaning of section 5 of the Financial Market Infrastructures Act 2021 (other than a pure payment system within the meaning of section 10(2) of that Act):
       (iv) an FMC reporting entity (within the meaning of section 451 of the Financial Markets Conduct Act 2013); and